 On the Windows Process Selection panel, specify the processes that you want to monitor.

 To specify a process, click Add Process.

-On the Process Parameters dialog box, select the type of monitoring you want to configure and then specify the required details.
+On the Process Parameters dialog box, select the type of monitoring that you want to configure, specify the required details, and then click OK.